xcsp3team/PyCSP3-models/realistic/FlexibleJobshopScen/README.md

     Machines and durations are given for optional operations."

 The model, below, is close to (can be seen as the close translation of) the one present at CSPLib.
-The MZN model was proposed by Andreas Schutt (Copyright 2013 National ICT Australia).
+The original MZN model was proposed by Andreas Schutt (Copyright 2013 National ICT Australia).

 ## Data Example
-  easy01.json
+  see data files from the 2025 competition

 ## Model
   constraints: [Count](https://pycsp.org/documentation/constraints/Count), [Cumulative](https://pycsp.org/documentation/constraints/Cumulative), [Sum](https://pycsp.org/documentation/constraints/Sum)